laceyteas/lacey-teas-site/content/pages/remote.md

 ## Custom Content

 I love to design and create content.
 Please reach out to me with your ideas.
-Custom content starts at $100/5 min but prices can change depending on complexity
+Custom content is quoted on an individual basis, price dependent on complexity.